 19th December 2020 - 3rd January 2021Free

 Engage with Black History, Culture and Stories

-Every day is a school day at Made With Many as we’re always listening to and learning from our communities…and every day is also time to experience the arts!
-So why not engage with some of the fantastic resources available to learn from and explore the history, stories and culture of black people?
+October is Black History Month, so why not engage with some of the fantastic resources available to learn from and explore the history, stories and culture of black people?
 Here’s some recommendations and suggestions from the Made With Many team, which include both serious subject matter as well as joyful celebrations of black culture.
 Please get in touch if you have additions for our list.

 (Updated 18th November 2020)